A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Additional Numerical Results

-When $|\mathcal{D}^{test}|=5$ , we notice that the $R$-value has much more variability than the $R^+$-value.
-This is because the denominator of the $R$-value only utilizes $5$ observations when computing the total number of selections.
-By contrast, the $R^+$-value uses $1,005$ observations since it has access to data from both $\mathcal{D}^{cal}$ and $\mathcal{D}^{test}$.
-Moving further down the rows of Figure \ref{rscore-compare.plot}, the advantage of the $R^+$-value slowly disappears as $|\mathcal{D}^{test}|$ increases.
-This causes the variability of both $R$-value and $R^+$-value to become almost identical.
-We conclude from this simulation that the $R^+$-value is more desirable in settings where $|\mathcal{D}^{test}|$ is small since it can use more data to decrease its variability.
-However, while the $R$-value has more variability for small $|\mathcal{D}^{test}|$, this disadvantage can be quickly overcome through the introduction of a reasonably sized test set.
+When $|\mathcal{D}^{test}|=5$ , we notice that the $R^\chi$-value has much more variability than the R-value.
+This is because the denominator of the $R^\chi$-value only utilizes $5$ observations when computing the total number of selections.
+By contrast, the R-value uses $1,005$ observations since it has access to data from both $\mathcal{D}^{cal}$ and $\mathcal{D}^{test}$.
+Moving further down the rows of Figure \ref{rscore-compare.plot}, the advantage of the R-value slowly disappears as $|\mathcal{D}^{test}|$ increases.
+This causes the variability of both $R^\chi$-value and R-value to become almost identical.

+We conclude from this small simulation that the R-value [defined via \eqref{Q-kc-plus}] is more desirable in settings where $|\mathcal{D}^{test}|$ is small since it can use more data to decrease its variability.
+However, while the $R^\chi$-value [defined via \eqref{Q-kc}] has more variability for small $|\mathcal{D}^{test}|$, this disadvantage can be quickly overcome through the introduction of a reasonably sized test set.

+On the other hand, the $R^\chi$-value defined via \eqref{Q-kc} offers finite-sample guarantees for FSR control, whereas the R-value defined via \eqref{Q-kc-plus} controls the FSR only asymptotically.
+In practice, however, the differences in FSR levels between the two versions of FASI are negligible.